run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 Before proceeding with this document, please review the [installation types](../../installation-types.md) documentation to understand the difference between _air-gapped_ and _connected_ installations.
 ## Hardware Requirements

-(Production only) Run:AI System Nodes: To reduce downtime and save CPU cycles on expensive GPU Machines, we recommend that production deployments will contain two or more worker machines, designated for Run:AI Software.
-The nodes do not have to be dedicated to Run:AI, but for Run:AI purposes we would need:
+(Production only) Run:ai System Nodes: To reduce downtime and save CPU cycles on expensive GPU Machines, we recommend that production deployments will contain two or more worker machines, designated for Run:ai Software.
+The nodes do not have to be dedicated to Run:ai, but for Run:ai purposes we would need:

 * 4 CPUs
 * 8GB of RAM
 * 120GB of Disk space

-The control plane (backend) installation of Run:AI will require the configuration of  Kubernetes Persistent Volumes of a total size of 110GB.
+The control plane (backend) installation of Run:ai will require the configuration of  Kubernetes Persistent Volumes of a total size of 110GB.

-## Run:AI Software Prerequisites
+## Run:ai Software Prerequisites

 === "Connected"
-    You should receive a file: `runai-gcr-secret.yaml` from Run:AI Customer Support.
-The file provides access to the Run:AI Container registry.
+    You should receive a file: `runai-gcr-secret.yaml` from Run:ai Customer Support.
+The file provides access to the Run:ai Container registry.

 === "Airgapped"
-    You should receive a single file `runai-<version>.tar` from Run:AI customer support
+    You should receive a single file `runai-<version>.tar` from Run:ai customer support

 ## OpenShift

-Run:AI requires OpenShift.
+Run:ai requires OpenShift.
 Supported versions are 4.6 through 4.9.
 OpenShift must be configured with a trusted certificate.